U-hamza/memos-ecs/README.md

 ## Docker Local Set Up
-After the Dockerfile/ stage was complete it was tested locally via the container before moving onto the infrastructure.
+After the Dockerfile/ stage was complete I tested the app locally via the container before moving onto the infrastructure.

 <img width="700" height="379" alt="Screenshot 2026-07-23 at 12 13 21" src="https://github.com/user-attachments/assets/0239cf01-a287-4382-a2a0-46ca7de03f3b" />